calliope-project/calliope/doc/user/develop.rst

 Subsets
 -------

 Calliope internally builds many subsets to better manage constraints, in particular, subsets of different groups of technologies.
 These subsets can be used in the definition of custom constraints and are used extensively in the definition of Calliope's built-in constraints.
-See the detailed definitions in :mod:`calliope.sets`, an overview of which is included here.
+See the detailed definitions in :mod:`calliope.core.preprocess.sets`, an overview of which is included here.

 .. include:: ../../calliope/core/preprocess/sets.py
    :start-after: ###PART TO INCLUDE IN DOCUMENTATION STARTS HERE###